tianocore-training/EDK_II_OpenBoard_Porting/PITCHME.md

 Example the flash layout is too different to use the same platform common board.

-Also rename the board to a meaningful name, this case “BoardXxx”
+Also rename the board to a meaningful name, this case “NewBoardXxx”